Herri met de Bles: Life

 The Netherlands Institute for Art History suggests that de Bles was born in Dinant in circa 1510.
 Several other sources disagree with it.

 Very little is known about the artist.
 He is believed to be identical to a certain Herry de Patenir who joined Antwerp's Guild of St. Luke in 1533 as a painter.
 Some speculate he was a nephew of the landscape painter Joachim Patinir, but there is not any kind of historical evidence to support this claim and he may not have trained under him because of their age difference.
-According to the RKD Art Institute, the only fact that connects the two painters is that they were both born in Dinant, Wallonia, Belgium.
+According to the RKD Dutch art institute, the only fact that connects the two painters is that they were both born in Dinant.

 He probably visited Ferrara, Italy as an Italian source mentions it.
 His work was popular in Italy, where he was known as 'il Civetta' because of the little owl that often appears in his paintings, usually in a hollow tree or in a cavity between some rocks.
 The 17th-century biographer Karel van Mander regarded this motif as his signature.
 The name Herri met de Bles translates literally from Dutch as Herri with the blaze and was reportedly given him because of his characteristic white forelock.
 He may have been the pupil of Lucas Gassel, who was at least 10 years his senior.
 There are significant similarities between their works about the subject of David and Bathsheba.
 Besides, they are depicted together (along with Hans Holbein) in a 1764 coloured engraving by Jan l'Admiral with Gassel being in the foreground and de Bles shown in the more obscure lower right corner.